We’ve all been there. When you come across a series of bites on your skin or small red flecks on your sheets and you just know… it’s bed bugs.

 - These insects are surrounded by stable environmental conditions

-That may be why the northern United States contains many of the worst states for bed bugs.
+That may be why the eastern United States contains many of the worst states for bed bugs.

 Pictures of the Bed Bug Life Cycle